conservancy/npo-ledger-cli/npo-ledger-cli-tutorial.md

 income types, or to change it entirely to handle use-cases other than USA Form 990 filing.

+#### TaxImplication Tag

+The `TaxImplication:` tag is used for all `Asset:` accounts when the transaction includes a payment of $10.00 or more leaving the account.
+This tag catalogs any tax implications that might occur on outgoing funds.

+The most important USA-related issue tracked by this tag are contractors who must have annual 1099 issued.
+An [`Entity:` tag](entity-tag) should always go along with a TaxImplication tag.

+The possible values for this field are:

+* `1099`, indicating the amount paid requires issuance of a USA Federal Form 1099 for the `Entity` involved.

+* `Accountant-Advises-No-1099`, indicating that the circumstances and rules seem to indicate a USA Federal Form 1099 should be issued for the `Entity` involved, but an outside accountant advised that no 1099 need be issues for this `Entity`.

+* `Bank-Transfer`, indicating that the amount is a transfer between two banking accounts under the control of the NPO itself.

+* `Foreign-Individual-Contractor`, indicating that the NPO has established that the `Entity` is a contractor residing outside the USA who is not a USA citizen and does not for any reason pay taxes in the USA.

+* `Foreign-Corporation`, indicating that the NPO has established that the `Entity` is a corporation outside the USA.

+* `USA-Corporation`, indicating that the NPO has established that the `Entity` is an incorporated entity the USA (i.e., "Inc."), and therefore no 1099 is required.

+* `USA-501c3`, , indicating that the NPO has established that the `Entity` has federal 501(c)(3) status in the USA, and therefore no 1099 is required.

+* `Refund`, indicating that the amount is a refund owed to the `Entity` from an amount previously paid to the NPO.

+* `Reimbursement`, indicating that the amount is a reimbursement of expenses incurred by the `Entity` and thus it is not income to the `Entity`.

+* `Tax-Payment`, indicating this is a tax payment to a taxing authority (such as the state or federal government) (e.g., a unrelated business income tax payment).

+* `USA-LLC-No-1099`, indicating that the `Entity` is an LLC, but not the type of LLC for which the USA requires issuing a 1099.

+* `Loan`, indicating that the `Entity` is receiving these funds as a Loan that is expected to be paid back.

 #### Program Tag

 The `Program` tag is used primarily to track program activity for `Income:`